agzamovr/CollectorEx/README.md

 // {-1=7, -2=5, -3=3, -4=1}
 // {-1=4, -2=3, -3=2, -4=1}
 ```
-If required custom collector can be provided
+If required custom collector can be provided:
 ```java
 List<Integer> list = Arrays.asList(1, 2, 3, 4, 4, 3, 2, 1);